Auditing the Effectiveness of Your Current Packaging Machinery

 When you’re in the day-to-day operations of your machine, it’s hard to see everything that might be causing the issues.
 Our Service Technicians are highly trained to spot these issues and bring them to your attention.
 But what does this look like?
 (Of course, we can only speak to what our process is.)

-1. An audit starts with making a bag…or 50.
-While the machine is running our technicians are watching the film move and checking the bags.
+An audit starts with making a bag…or 50.
+While the machine is running, our technicians are watching the film move and checking the bags.
 We are listening for any clunks or clanks that shouldn’t be there.

-3. We look for stray screws or bolts.
-Often we will see where someone hasn’t tightened one up properly and it’s fallen out.
+We look for stray screws or bolts.
+Often, we will see where someone hasn’t tightened one up properly, and it’s fallen out.

-These steps help us get the bagger “back to zero” meaning that it is aligned as it was initially intended.
+These steps help us get the bagger “back to zero,” meaning that it is aligned as it was initially intended.
 Once we do this, the problems with the machine start to become clearer.
-As we perform an inspection of all the mechanical parts including belts, bushings, bearings, rollers, and clogged filters.
+As we perform an inspection of all the mechanical parts, including belts, bushings, bearings, rollers, and clogged filters.
 We will occasionally run bags for quality checks and build a list of parts that need to be replaced or potential conversions that are recommended.
-Once we are done we clean the rollers and we give you some feedback.
+Once we are done, we will clean the rollers and give you some feedback.

 What can I expect from an audit?